You are here

-Upon arriving at Northeastern University, Jude immediately got involved in the school’s ASCE chapter.
+Upon arriving at Northeastern University, Arbogast immediately got involved in the school’s ASCE chapter.
 He became the club’s community service liaison, then was elected program coordinator and became a project manager for an 8-member team designing a pedestrian footbridge in Milton, MA.
-His junior year he became Vice President, and President his senior year.
-“I was thrilled to have the opportunity to be the point person for a substantial organization and put my own flair on things,” said Jude.
+His junior year he became vice president, and president his senior year.
+“I was thrilled to have the opportunity to be the point person for a substantial organization and put my own flair on things,” said Arbogast.
 He put his stamp on the organization, overseeing a large influx of first-year membership signups.
-For Jude, the leadership position gave him valuable perspective on the importance of nurturing younger club members and the significant role that all participants play in the success of an organization.
+For Arbogast, the leadership position gave him valuable perspective on the importance of nurturing younger club members and the significant role that all participants play in the success of an organization.
 “I wouldn’t trade that experience or knowledge for anything.”

 Beyond ASCE, Jude has also served as an officer for Peace Through Play and Chi Epsilon Honor Society’s Northeastern chapter.
 During his middler year, he worked alongside Civil and Environmental Engineering Professor Mehrdad Sasani and helped revise several of his proposals and experiments on seismic considerations in reinforced concrete design.
 He also assisted Professor Sasani in his work to develop a design framework for multi-hazard resilient and sustainable buildings.

 His experience at Northeastern wasn’t limited to the classroom or student clubs.
 He participated in two co-ops at Suffolk Construction, a national construction firm headquartered in Boston.
 While there, he served first as a scheduling and staffing co-op and then as a project engineer co-op, helping to coordinate the on-site operations for a $10 million construction project.
-When he graduates, Jude will continue his work at Suffolk Construction as a full-time employee starting in July.
+When he graduates, Arbogast will continue his work at Suffolk Construction as a full-time employee.